 What is required of parents and guardians?

-Our Club is run on a voluntary basis and we call on the parents (or any other enthusiastic person who puts their hand up) to manage and coach the teams, act as ground officials at games and help with Club duties.
+Our Club is run on a not for profit, voluntary basis and we call on the parents (or any other enthusiastic person who puts their hand up) to Manage and Coach the teams, act as ground officials at games and help with Club duties.
 Parents are also expected to abide by the Parents Code of Conduct, which is on this website.

 It’s not as hard as it sounds.
 We often have coaching courses at the beginning of the season and are advised of any courses being run in the District, detailed Manager’s Packs are given to each team, and the Committee members are here to support and assist.
 A list of Ground Official’s duties is available on this website.
 To carry out any of these “official” jobs, you need to register with Canterbury District Soccer Football Association (CDSFA).
 This is for the protection of all, ensuring you agree to abide by the appropriate CDSFA Code of Conduct, are not a Prohibited person under the Child Protection Act, and most importantly, are covered by the relevant insurances provided by Football NSW.

-The Canteen is our major source of fund raising.
+The Canteen is a major source of fund raising for the club.
 The funds raised have and will continue to contribute towards the the equipment used by the players and, very importantly, the trophies at the end of the season.
 It costs approximately $500 every year to equip one team.

 Each junior team will be assigned Canteen Duty for games, about twice a year, when you have a home game at King George Park.
 This will be discussed with you by your manager.

 Please also offer to help out on training nights, whether serving behind the counter or staffing the BBQ.
 It is very difficult to do everything on your own, and it can be the warmest place in the Winter.